Juan de Palafox y Mendoza: Jesuits controversy and recall

 The Jesuits found an ally against Palafox in the new viceroy, García Sarmiento de Sotomayor, 2nd Count of Salvatierra.
 Salvatierra sought to arrest Palafox.
 In 1647, rather than be arrested, which might have produced an uprising in Puebla against the viceroy's abuse of authority, Palafox fled to the mountains outside the city.
 The move was calculated to show the crown that the situation in New Spain was grave, that the viceroy and the Jesuits were challenging the rightful place of episcopal authority.
 In that he failed and was ultimately humiliated by being recalled to Spain.

 Palafox laid formal complaints against the Jesuits at Rome.
 The pope, however, refused to approve his censures, and all he could obtain was a brief from Pope Innocent X (on 14 May 1648), commanding the Jesuits to respect the episcopal jurisdiction.
 On 20 May 1655, Palafox and the Jesuits signed an accord, but disagreements continued.
-In the same year the Jesuits succeeded in securing his transfer to the little see of Osma in Old Castile.
+In the same year the Jesuits succeeded in securing his transfer to the see of Osma in Old Castile.
 Although Palafox's ecclesiastical career went into eclipse, his writings against the Jesuits were subsequently published in France and in the eighteenth century, his writings were used to strengthen the case for regalist authority resulting in the expulsion of the Jesuits from Spain and Spanish territories in 1767.

-Some of Palafox's influential anti-Jesuit writings deals with the Chinese Rites controversy.
+Some of Palafox's influential anti-Jesuit writings deal with the Chinese Rites controversy.
 Palafox had jurisdiction as a bishop on certain Asian missions, but - according to Costa Rican scholar Ricardo Martínez Esquivel - the main reason he declared the Jesuit's tolerance for traditional ancestor worship practices among Chinese converts to Christianity as heretic was "his personal conflict" with the Jesuits.